TrebledJ/trebledj.github.io/content/posts/infosec/cpp-deserialization/2025-10-03-sharing-is-caring-arbitrary-code-execution-for-breakfast.md

 We've figured out how Cereal handles shared references, but how can we apply it to the challenge?

-Well, what if *force* a shared reference, even if the deserialized types are *different*?
+Well, what if we *force* a shared reference, even if the deserialized types are *different*?

 ### Type Confusion Primitives

-It turns out Cereal does not perform type checking.
-So if the deserialization handles multiple types, we can abuse it for type confusion!
+It turns out Cereal does not perform type checking on shared pointers.
+If the deserialization handles multiple types, we can abuse it for type confusion!

 I'll share a deep-dive into the type confusion primitives in a future post.
 For now, it suffices to understand *what* primitives are available in this challenge and *how* to achieve those primitives.